satnetuser001/wireguard/README.md

-# WireGuard VPN server in Docker container
+# WireGuard VPN full-tunnel server in Docker container
 Custom image based on Ubuntu for quick deployment.
 Note: to speed up the transfer of the VPN server to another host, you can save the `wg0.conf` file after completing the setup.